-As we know, guinea pigs are very greedy when it comes to food.
-But, if you give it some food and it doesn’t look enthusiastic, be sure to check the area between the back legs.
-If you see redness and inflammation, you should immediately call your vet.
-Now, how can you prevent this from happening?
-The first thing to do is to buy clean water for your guinea pig or either boil water to decrease the number of stones in it.
+To prevent this from happening, the first thing to do is to buy clean water for your guinea pig or either boil water to decrease the number of stones in it.
 Finally, you should always keep your guinea pig’s cage clean.
-If you see traces of urine or poop, immediately wipe the cage!
+If you see traces of urine or poop, immediately wipe the cage.

-As for the cause, there are usually three most common causes – bacterial infection, hay poke, and fight.
+Cysts usually has three most common causes – bacterial infection, hay poke, and fight.
 Hay poke will not always result in a cyst if you keep your hay clean.

 When the cyst appears, don’t try to poke it like you probably poke your pimples.
-Actually, don’t even poke YOUR pimples and here’s a reason why.
-Sometimes, these pimples or cysts are tumors or fatty lumps and they require a doctor or a vet, in guinea pig’s case, to be properly analyzed.
+Sometimes, these pimples or cysts are tumors or fatty lumps.
+They require a doctor or a vet, in guinea pig’s case, to be properly analyzed.
 When the vet determines what is the cause and the type of the cyst, he will proceed to drain it or remove it surgically.

 Parasites are something that all animals have.
-Just like people have bacteria, guinea pigs and other furry animals have parasites… and bacteria!
-In people, some bacteria are good and without them, we wouldn’t be healthy.
-The same principle applies to guinea pigs.
-Their parasites are located underneath the skin and if it’s a small amount, the guinea pig will be healthy.
-But, if the guinea pig lives in poor conditions, these parasites can cause skin problems, making the guinea pig try to scratch it and even make the wound much worse, causing bleeding.
+It is usually located underneath the skin.
+If it’s a small amount, the guinea pig will be healthy.
+But, if the guinea pig lives in poor conditions, these parasites can cause skin problems.
+It makes the guinea pig try to scratch it and even make the wound much worse, causing bleeding.
 The main cause of this is low immunity or stress.

-To remedy the situation before it even happens, you should give your guinea pigs quality food and take care of vitamins, especially vitamins C and D. Your guinea pig should be kept sanitary as these parasites can infect other pets if you have them.
+To remedy the situation before it even happens, you should give your guinea pigs quality food and vitamins, especially vitamins C and D. Your guinea pig should be kept sanitary as these parasites can infect other pets if you have them.

 5. Fungal Infections